rrc-f2024-jarpel/module3_assignment/README.md

     manage their bank transactions, such as withdrawl and deposit

 ## interest_update.py
-    Allows VP to apply interest to multiple accounts based on their current balance
+    Allows the VP Client Services to apply interest to multiple accounts based on their current balance